 - Metal: 925 Sterling Silver

 History of Libyan Desert Glass

-It was unknown until recently if Libyan Gold Tektites formed due to a meteorite impact, since no impact crater has ever been found in the region, however the area is rich in meteorites.
-The other theory was a megaton airburst, where the meteoroid enters the atmosphere at speeds anywhere from 25,000mph to 160,000mph, the friction and heat is like lighting a giant match, the meteoroid ignites into a fireball as it streaks across the sky.
-Most meteoroids burn up high in the atmosphere before reaching Earth.
-However, in a megaton airburst the equivalent to a nuclear explosion occurs, this airburst sends such explosive energy into the atmosphere it can melt surface materials on Earth without leaving a crater.
+The origin of Libyan Desert Glass was unknown until recent years.
+Since the impact crater has never been found in the region but the area is rich in meteorites, one theory was that LDG was the result of a megaton airburst.
+This occurs when a meteoroid enters the atmosphere at speeds anywhere from 25,000mph to 160,000mph.
+The friction and heat causes the meteor to ignite into a fireball as it streaks across the sky.
+Most meteors burn up high in the atmosphere before reaching Earth.
+However, in a megaton airburst, an explosive blast occurs in midair, equivalent to a nuclear explosion, an airburst can melt surface materials on Earth without leaving a crater.

-Libyan Desert Glass Metaphysical Properties
+Libyan Desert Glass Metaphysical Benefits